Skip to content

 }

 We have applied the [EventVersion("example", 1)] to our event, marking it as the example event version 1, which directly corresponds to the event_name and event_version from the metadata stored alongside the event mentioned.
 The information is used by EventFlow to tie the name and version to a specific .NET type.
+This is important when reading events from the event store as EventFlow needs to know which type to deserialize the event to.
+If an alternative default naming convention is needed, read our section on event naming strategies.

 Warning

 Even though using the EventVersion attribute is optional, it is highly recommended.
 EventFlow will infer the information if it isn't provided, thus making it vulnerable to type renames among other things.
+Read our section on event naming strategies if an alternative default naming convention is needed.

 Danger